httpwg/http-extensions/draft-ietf-httpbis-variants.md

 This algorithm is an example of how an implementation can meet the requirement to apply the members of the Vary header field that are not covered by Variants.

-Given stored-response (a stored response):
+Given incoming-request (a mapping of field-names to field-values, after being combined as allowed by Section 3.2.2 of {{!RFC7230}}), and stored-response (a stored response):

 1. Let filtered-vary be the field-value(s) of stored-response's "Vary" header field.
 2. Let processed-variants be a list containing the request header fields that identify the content negotiation mechanisms supported by the implementation.